Skip to main content

 Colorado Restaurant & Bar Show

 Connect, Explore, Discover — The CRB Show delivers the tools, resources, and ideas that chefs, managers, owners, and operators need to maintain their competitive edge in our ever-crowded marketplace.
-This two-day trade show will feature over 130+ exhibitors – from the national heavy hitters to local up-and-coming businesses – and include four can’t-miss educational sessions to help you keep your business on the cutting edge.
+This two-day trade show will feature over 130+ exhibitors – from the national heavy hitters to local up-and-coming businesses – and include can’t-miss educational sessions to help you keep your business on the cutting edge.

 Hotel Information:

-2024 Colorado Restaurant & Bar Show Schedule | Mile High Ballroom, Colorado Convention Center
+2025 Colorado Restaurant & Bar Show Schedule | Mile High Ballroom, Colorado Convention Center

 10 AM – 4 PM